 Hebrew Language.-This is taught in the propaedeutic year and in the first and second years of the Theological Course.
 The first year is devoted to a careful study of the first forty lessons of Harper's "Method and Manual" and the "Elements of Hebrew."
 In the second year the remaining lessons of the "Method and Manual" are mastered, and a part of one of the historical books is translated.
 And the third year is devoted to a careful translation of portions of the historical or prophetic books, with a study of the vocabulary and of the principles of syntax as they are illustrated in the text.

-Exegesis.-Introduction and interpretation of a part of Micha.
-In 1910-'11 the study of a part of Isaiah will be taken up.
+Exegesis.-Introduction and interpretation of a part of the Psalms.
+In 1909-1910 the study of one of the prophets will be taken up.